 - BOD (executives and non-executives)

 - CEO

 - Compliance Function Holder

 - Actuarial Function Holder

 - Risk Management Function Holder

 - Internal Audit Function Holder

 - Senior Managers responsible for significant business operations:

-- Financial Controller
+- o Financial Controller

-- Operations Manager
+- o Operations Manager

-- Claims Manager
+- o Claims Manager

 - Head of HR and Administration

-- o IT Manager
+- IT Manager

-- o Business Development Manager
+- Business Development Manager

-- Credit Control Manager
+- o Credit Control Manager

 - o Business Planning and Optimization Manager

 For the above identified individuals, Supervisory Authority approval is required before the appointment of the position.
-The BOD maintains ultimate responsibility to notify the supervisory authority of the key functions identified in the Company, and the individuals that are in scope of the fit and proper requirement, ensure they are fit and proper and seek approval from the Supervisor with regards to the Fitness and Propriety of the individuals stated above.
+The BOD maintains ultimate responsibility to notify the Supervisory Authority of the key functions identified in the Company, and the individuals that are in scope of the fit and proper requirement, ensure they are fit and proper and seek approval from the Supervisor with regards to the Fitness and Propriety of the individuals stated above.